opengisch/QgisModelBaker/docs/user_guide/export_workflow.md

 ### Filters

-You can filter your data *either* by models *or* - if the database considers [Dataset and Basket Handling](../../background_info/basket_handling/) - by datasets *or* baskets.
+You can filter the data *either* by models *or* - if the database considers [Dataset and Basket Handling](../../background_info/basket_handling/) - by datasets *or* baskets.
 You can choose multiple models/datasets/baskets.
 But only one kind of filter (`--model`, `--dataset`, `--basket`) is given to the ili2db command (it would make no conjunction (AND) but a disjunction (OR) if multiple parameters are given (what is not really used).
 A conjunction can still be done by selecting the smallest instance (baskets)).

 ## Run ili2db Sessions